 Jaclyn grew up in rural Oklahoma with three younger sisters and plenty of space, and if you ask to hear her Okie accent she’ll be happy to break it out.
 She has traveled to every continent (except Antarctica, which is on her list), and still has a long list of places she is planning to visit.

-On her weekends, when she is not curled up with a book drinking good coffee, you will find her hiking, biking or skiing… or trying to fix something else that is broken at her house.
+On her weekends, when she is not curled up with a book drinking good coffee, you might run into her hiking or skiing in the mountains, doing yoga in the park… or trying to fix something else that is broken at her house.
 She also has lots of nieces and nephews she adores in an unreasonable way.